ElihleN/data_analysis/README.md

-# Data Analysis Portfolio
+# Data Analysis Projects

-A professional portfolio of data analysis projects that demonstrate practical skills in SQL, Python, data cleaning, exploratory data analysis, dashboard development, and business-oriented communication.
+In these projects I explore practical data analysis  in SQL, Python through data cleaning, exploratory data analysis, dashboard development, and business-oriented communication.
+This is a learning project imitating real-world data analysis collection.

-This repository is designed to show not only technical ability, but also the ability to document analytical workflows clearly.
-Each project is written so that another analyst, recruiter, or technical reviewer can understand the business question, the data preparation process, the analytical approach, and the final output.

 ---

-## Portfolio Focus

-This repository highlights the following skills:
+##Skillset

+In the collection, I explore the follolwing tasks:

 - Data cleaning and transformation using SQL
 - Exploratory data analysis for business decision-making